Miller Worsley: Engagements on Lake Huron

 Worsley made his way overland to the base at Nottawasaga Bay in July and took command of the only naval vessel on the lake, the commandeered schooner Nancy.
 Before he could sail to Fort Mackinac with urgently needed rations and powder, he was warned that an American force was lying in wait.
 He attempted to conceal Nancy by towing it some distance up the Nottawasaga River and constructed a blockhouse to defend the schooner.
 His detachment consisted of a Midshipman and twenty-one sailors of the Royal Navy, nine French Canadian voyageurs and twenty-three Ojibwa Natives.

 The Americans discovered the schooner's hiding place, and the Americans landed a superior force of infantry supported by artillery and ships firing "blind" over intervening sandy ridges.
 After a stiff resistance, Worlsey decided that the day was lost and made preparations to retreat.
 Either he or American shells set the schooner on fire.
 Both the schooner and blockhouse were destroyed.
 Worsley withdrew his small party unmolested, having lost one man killed and one wounded.

 After the Americans withdrew, he then loaded two batteaux and a canoe with some supplies which the Americans had missed and set out for Fort Mackinac.
 After rowing and paddling 360 mi, during which passage he and his party ate only some game they shot and some fish from the lake, he spotted two American gunboats near St. Joseph Island.
 He concealed the batteaux and continued to Mackinac in the canoe, at one point passing only a few yards from one of the gunboats.

 At Mackinac, he obtained four large boats and reinforcements of marines from Lieutenant Colonel McDouall.
-In the early hours of 4 September, he led a successful boarding attack on the gunboat USS Tigress, which was captured after a sharp fight.
-Two days later, the unsuspecting USS Scorpion also fell into Worsley's hands.
+In the early hours of 3 September, he led a successful boarding attack on the gunboat USS Tigress, which was captured after a sharp fight.
+Three days later, the unsuspecting USS Scorpion also fell into Worsley's hands.
 This secured British supremacy on Lake Huron for the remainder of the war.